-This hearty and flavorful okra stew features tender pieces of beef cooked in a rich tomato-and-onion-based broth.
+This hearty and flavorful okra stew features tender pieces of beef and okra cooked in a rich tomato-and-onion-based broth.

 It's an easy recipe that practically cooks itself, and leftovers the next day are even better than the freshly cooked dish.

 Although this is not a quick recipe, it's very easy to make.
-You brown the meat and onions, add spices and liquids, then pretty much let it cook for a while.
+You brown the meat and onions, add spices and liquids, and then let it cook for a while.
 Add the okra and in just a few more minutes, your lovely stew is done!

 Jump to: